 Having said that, there are lots of professionals that combine both type of analysis to make money in the markets.
 Even if they do not master them, they at least have a passing knowledge of the other discipline.

-Here in Dstockmarket, our emphasis is on technical analysis because we know that price and volume tells us all we need to know about the actions of market participants.
+Here in Dstockmarket, my emphasis is on technical analysis because we know that price and volume tells us all we need to know about the actions of market participants.
 And from there we can plan our actions.

 Stock charts come in different forms and color.
 The usual type of charts are: